GluuFederation/docs-ce-prod/docs/source/operation/fine-tuning.md

 ## LDAP

 !!!
 Note
     For convenience, all samples are for Gluu OpenDJ.
-However, these are general recommendations that should apply for other LDAP Servers too.
+However, these are general recommendations that should apply for other persistence mechanisms.

 1. Maximum allowed connections: If there are not enough connections to serve the client, a connection is put "on hold".
 To avoid delays, provide the expected maximum allowed connections, e.g.:

     ```
     max-allowed-client-connections=1000
     ```